Vicky Aisha Flaunts Incredible Curves In Skintight Lace Bodysuit

 The provocative photo showed the 28-year-old posing in front of a white backdrop.
 She arched her back and jutted out her hips, emphasizing her incredible curves.
-Vicky placed both of her hands on her head, as she turned her neck and gazed at the camera, parting her full lips.
+Vicky placed both of her hands on her head, as she turned her head and gazed at the camera, parting her full lips.

 She flaunted her fantastic figure in a black lace bodysuit with cut-out detailing and sheer paneling.
 Her ample cleavage nearly spilled out of the revealing garment, much to the delight of her audience.
 The skintight lingerie also accentuated her slender waist and sculpted hips.

 In addition, fans were able to get a good view of her impressive tattoo collection.
 Vicky accessorized the sexy look with silver earrings and her signature hoop nose ring.

 The tattooed model wore her long locks down and in a slightly tousled style, giving her even more sex appeal.
 She enhanced her natural beauty with a full face of makeup.
 The striking application seemed to have featured filled-in eyebrows, subtle contour, a light coat of mascara, and nude lip gloss.